jarvis-401/viction-mainnet/README.md

 ## Future Improvements
 1. Support for Infrastructure as Code (IaC)
-2. Add support to scrape and show blockchain node metrics - currently viction doesn't supprts it ([reference](https://github.com/BuildOnViction/victionchain/issues/432))
+2. Add support to scrape and show blockchain node metrics - currently viction doesn't supports it ([issue reference](https://github.com/BuildOnViction/victionchain/issues/432))
 3. Add support for automated alerts based on metrics related to block time, mempool, transaction throughput, network lag, peer connectivity, etc.
 4. Support for centralized logging using [Loki](https://grafana.com/oss/loki/)
 5. Support for HA RPC node setup using HAProxy - to ensure traffic is only served from healthy nodes